jcdavenport/alpinebuild/README.md

 # alpinebuild
 Dockerfile for building an Alpine linux container with vnc, mono, and wireshark.

-NOTE:
-Check for the latest version of mono from https://archive.archlinux.org/packages/m/mono/ and replace, if needed, in Dockerfile before building.

 1. Clone repo to host
 2. cd ~/alpinebuild
 3. docker build -t alpinevnc .